What is love?

 Now that you know the tricks human traffickers use to recruit victims online, it is time to do something about it!
 Sign the pledge to actively commit to being aware of potential trafficking situations online, make sure you are in a healthy relationship, and share this vital information with friends and family.Sign the pledge

 As the use of online dating sites continues to increase, so will opportunities for unsuspecting people to be tricked into dangerous situations by human traffickers.
-But the companies that own and operate these sites can do something about it.
-We are gathering signatures to petition the Match Group, owners of the popular dating sites, Tinder, Plenty of Fish, OkCupid, Match, and more, to implement safety features to help keep human trafficking off of their platform.
+We are proud to announce that The Match Group, owners of the popular online dating sites Tinder, Plenty of Fish, OkCupid, Match.com, and more, have invited us to be part of their efforts to do something about it.
+In an effort to combat human trafficking and prevent their products from being misused, they have invited Polaris to join the Match Group Advisory Council, which is made up of leading organizations working to combat sexual violence around the world.

 If you suspect that you are in a trafficking situation you can contact the confidential National Human Trafficking Hotline at 1-888-373-7888, text "help" to 233733 (BeFree), send an email to firstname.lastname@example.org or chat online.